cybercussion/SCOBot/README.md

 ![Documentation](http://cybercussion.com/css/img/oriented.jpg)

-This project started off strictly as a SCORM 2004 project, but later rolled in a fail over to SCORM 1.2.
-This enabled you to speak SCORM 2004 throughout your project vs. trying to manage multiple deployment configurations.
-So if you run on a platform that does not use SCORM 2004, but uses SCORM 1.2 the content API will translate the requests for you.
+SCOBot will translate API calls to SCORM 1.2 if the portal does not support SCORM 2004.
+This allows you to speak one language throughout your project, but be aware there are some limitations on this compatibility due to differences between the specifications.

 ## Quick note about Packaging
 There are a lot of base files that make up the packaging standard.
 These schemas and document type definitions are all based on the XML structures used by the packaging format.